Estimated reading time: 10 minutes

 - Marijuana Possession weight limits are per individual.

-- Home grow limits are per “single residence” no matter how many people 21 or older live there.
+- Home grow limits are per “single residence” no matter how many adults 21 and older live there.

-- Special laws criminalize possession in a motor vehicle, in many situations where otherwise lawful.
+- Special laws criminalize possession in a motor vehicle, in situations where otherwise lawful.

 Controlled Substance Crime 1st, 2nd, 3rd degree: In measuring the weight of a “mixture,” prosecutors may not use the weight of fluid in a water pipe, at least four fluid ounces.
 The fact that Minnesotans have been sent to prison for bong water shows how arbitrary the “mixture law” is.